 There are lots of benefits to adopting this disciplined approach to your offerings including:

 • A better focus on clearly defined customer offers that generate revenue based on customer value

 • Improved allocation of scarce commercial product management resource

 • Clarity around strategic vs legacy products and platforms

-• Help in the adoption of consistent and transparent prioritisation frameworks
+• Help in the adoption of consistent and transparent prioritization frameworks

-• Clarity for Sales on whom request for changes and features should go to
+• Clarity for Sales on whom the request for changes and features should go to

 Product Focus Senior Consultant